 WENTZVILLE, MISSOURI — Four of the five gated entrances to General Motors’ Wentzville factory face a busy highway.
-All day, striking workers have enjoyed a near-constant chorus of honks, waves, and “Keep it up!” yelled out windows — aside from one woman who flipped them the bird, says Matthew Bergman, an eight-year veteran at GM who’s serving as gate captain for the strike.
+All day, striking workers have enjoyed a near-constant chorus of honks, waves, and “Keep it up!” yelled out windows — aside from one woman who flipped them the bird, says Matthew Bergman, a nine-year veteran at GM who’s serving as gate captain for the strike.
 He manages logistics at the gate and handles on-site media requests and any approaching vehicles.
 Bergman leads the picketers in Local 2250’s chant: “Two, two!” he calls.
 “Five, oh!” they yell back.

 It’s the third day of the United Auto Workers’ “stand-up strike,” an escalatory strategy designed to push the “Big Three” automakers — GM, Ford and Chrysler parent company Stellantis — to meet the UAW’s demands in negotiations for a new labor agreement.
 The Wentzville assembly plant is one of the three locations selected to launch the strike, alongside a Jeep factory in Toledo, Ohio (owned by Chrysler) and a Ford factory in Wayne, Mich.
 It’s the first time in UAW’s 88-year history the union has struck all three companies at once.